-As appointed humane agents for Holmes County the Dog Warden’s Department responds to complaints involving commercial dog breeders or as some call “puppy mills”.
+As appointed humane agents and dog wardens for Holmes County, the Dog Warden’s Department responds to complaints involving commercial dog breeders referred to by some as “puppy mills”.

 Here are some things to consider when reporting a dog breeder.

-- If a person is registered with the Ohio Department of Agriculture and or the United State Department of Agriculture as a breeder they have standards of care in which they are required to abide by.
+3. If a person is registered with the Ohio Department of Agriculture and or the United State Department of Agriculture as a breeder, they have standards of care they are required to abide by.
 These standards are enforced by those agency’s.
-Any dog breeder not registered with the state as a high volume breeder as defined in Section 956 of the Ohio Revised Code or with the USDA does not have official standards of care in which they need to abide by.
+Any dog breeder not registered with the state as a high volume breeder as defined in Section 956 of the Ohio Revised Code or with the USDA does not have official standards of care they need to abide.
 They must only follow Ohio’s animal cruelty laws found in Section 959 of the Ohio Revised Code.

-- It’s important to realize that when purchasing a puppy they are very susceptible to getting sick.
-Not all puppies get sick because of negligence of the breeder or unclean and unsanitary conditions at the kennel prior to you purchasing them.
+4. It’s important to realize that when purchasing a puppy it is very susceptible to getting sick.
+Not all puppies get sick because of negligence of the breeder or unclean and unsanitary conditions at the kennel prior to purchuse.
 When filing a complaint regarding sick puppies we will ask for all the details and vet records/documents involving the purchase.
-One thing we will reiterate is that if you want your money back and vet bill covered by the breeder that will be a civil matter and will not involve our department, unless the breeder is charged with a cruelty violation and your puppies condition was a direct result of that violation.
+One thing we will reiterate is that if you want your money back and vet bill covered by the breeder that will be a civil matter and will not involve our department, unless the breeder is charged with a cruelty violation and your puppy’s condition was a direct result of that violation.

-- When filing a report we will ask you to be as specific as possible regarding your complaint.
-Knowing that someone is breeding a lot of dogs in itself is not a cruelty complaint that would only be a license issue.
-If we find that this individual is licensed than that matter is closed.
+6. When filing a report we will ask you to be as specific as possible regarding your complaint.
+Knowing that someone is breeding a lot of dogs in itself is not a cruelty complaint, that would only be a license issue.
 When filing a cruelty complaint we need to know who, what, when, and where.
 What did you hear?
 What did you observe?
 Remaining anonymous is fine, however many times anonymous complaints will stop us at the front door.

 Dog Warden Notes: